 DCIS stands for ductal carcinoma in situ.
-It is a condition in which abnormal cells are found in the lining of the breast duct.
-In most cases of DCIS, these abnormal cells have not spread outside the duct to other tissues of the breast.
-Current research suggests that some types of DCIS may never become harmful to health within a woman’s natural life time.
+DCIS is when the breast duct has abnormal cells in its lining.
+These abnormal cells have usually not spread outside the duct to other tissues of the breast.
+Research shows some types of DCIS may never harm your health during your lifetime.

-This decision support tool is designed to be used in consultation with a doctor.
+This decision support tool should not replace consultation with a doctor.

 Uncertainty is when outcomes are not known.
-For example, it is uncertain if some types of DCIS will be associated with a future cancer.
+For example, no one knows if some types of DCIS result in future cancer.

-Risk estimates approximate how likely it is that a future condition will happen.
-For example, recurrence risk estimates give an indication of how likely it is that a future DCIS or cancer will be experienced in the breast within a certain time after treatment.
+Risk estimates show how likely it is that a future condition will happen.
+They tell you if a future DCIS or cancer might return to the breast within a certain time after treatment.

 All risk estimates given in this tool are absolute risks.

-A decision support tool may be beneficial for patients and caregivers who are making decisions that come with uncertainty.
+A decision support tool helps patients and caregivers make decisions.
 It can help them understand each treatment choice and what may happen with each choice.

-This decision support tool is designed to provide estimates for your chances of having certain health conditions at 10 years.
-If you have information that your DCIS is low risk (low or intermediate grade), then you can tap the “low-risk” box.
-If you have information that your DCIS is high risk, then you can tap the “high-risk” box.
-If you don’t know, you can tap the "don’t know" box and get an average of the estimated numbers.
+The decision support tool estimates your chances of having certain health conditions at 10 years.
+If you know your DCIS is low-risk (low or intermediate grade), check the low-risk box.
+If you know your DCIS is high-risk (high grade or estrogen-receptor negative), check the high-risk box.
+If you don’t know, check the don’t know box and you’ll get an average of the estimated numbers.

-Note: This decision support tool is designed to be used in consultation with a doctor.
+Note: Use the decision support tool in consultation with a doctor.

-Use the decision support tool menu to navigate to the absolute risks for each treatment type you are interested in.
+Use the decision support tool menu to find the absolute risks for each treatment type.

 There is no right or wrong answer when it comes to your treatment decision.
-It is important to choose a treatment that is right for you based on your circumstances and what you value most about your health.Next »
+It is important to choose a treatment that is right for you and your health.Next »